kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->
+Yes.
+No existing claims or running pods will be affected.
+This feature affects only the allocation of devices during scheduling/binding.

 ###### What happens if we reenable the feature if it was previously rolled back?

+The feature will begin working again.
+If a device that needs to be attached is selected, PreBind will wait for the device to be attached.

 ###### Are there any tests for feature enablement/disablement?